kitnil/awesome/README.md

 - [firejail](https://github.com/netblue30/firejail) - Linux namespaces and seccomp-bpf sandbox
 - [libmypaint](https://github.com/mypaint/libmypaint) - libmypaint, a.k.a. "brushlib", is a library for making brushstrokes which is used by MyPaint and other projects.
 - [wrk](https://github.com/wg/wrk) - Modern HTTP benchmarking tool
-- [mathc](https://github.com/ferreiradaselva/mathc) - Pure C math library for 2D and 3D programming (MATHC 2 in development on branch `mathc2`)
+- [mathc](https://github.com/ferreiradaselva/mathc) - Math library for 2D and 3D programming in pure C - MATHC 2 in development on branch `mathc2`
 - [windows-kernel-exploits](https://github.com/SecWiki/windows-kernel-exploits) - windows-kernel-exploits   Windows平台提权漏洞集合
 - [TorProxy](https://github.com/r-a-w/TorProxy) - TorProxy is a tool which uses netfilter hooks in the linux kernel to route all network traffic through the Tor network
 - [darknet](https://github.com/pjreddie/darknet) - Convolutional Neural Networks